kno2502/amazon-associates-link-builder/readme.txt

 = Are Amazon Product Advertising API credentials required to use the feature to remove rel="noreferrer" for Amazon Affiliate Links from all posts? =
 Amazon Product Advertising API credentials are not required to use the feature to remove rel="noreferrer" for Amazon Affiliate Links from all posts.

+= What is geo-targeted links feature? =
+This feature enables Amazon Associates to create content customized for and better monetize their international traffic.

+= How will the geo-targeting feature benefit me? =
+The geo-targeting feature lets you monetize any traffic from other countries that was harder to monetize earlier.
+In accordance with our Operating Agreement, attribution to amazon links placed on your site does not hold if the end user has to switch to a different country specific website to complete his/her purchase.
+Similarly, if you send users to the correct country website, but with an incorrect country’s tracking id (not valid in that locale), then you will not get paid the affiliate fees for that sale.
+Many associates use complex home-grown systems, or unreliable 3rd party systems to overcome these limitations.
+These systems might have trust, reliability and pricing implications on your business.
+The geo-targeting feature in the WordPress plugin aims to reduce this complexity and give you more control on your monetization of global traffic.

+= How do I use the geo-targeting feature in the plugin? = As a part of the global settings in the plugin, you can configure which countries you want to work with, and the respective tracking id(s).
+You will also need to provide a set of PA-API credentials, which are connected to each of your respective country associate accounts.
+You will only need to do this once.
+As you create content, you will see a tabbed pane which lets you select product sets for each country that you have configured in the plugin.
+You should pick your default country as the first product set configured.
+The corresponding short code that is generated will have all the information required to render ads appropriately.
+When a user visits your site, we use the user’s location to determine which of the product sets to display to the user, and the corresponding ads are rendered.
+If the user is from a location that you haven’t configured, then your default product set is displayed to the user.

+= What will happen if the customer is coming from a country for which I have not configured the shortcode in geo-targeting feature? =
+The customer will be shown ads from the first country added in shortcode.

+= How can I see my reporting for geo-targeting feature? = You can see your earnings and other reports from the respective country Associates Portal under "Amazon Associates Link Builder" section.

 == Changelog ==

+= 1.5.2 - December 2, 2017 =
+* Fix: v1.5.1 not running for few associates.

+= 1.5.1 - December 1, 2017 =
+* Fix: v1.5.0 not running for few associates.
+* Minumum supported PHP version changed to 5.4.0 from 5.3.0.

+= 1.5.0 - November 29, 2017 =
+* Geo-targeted links that enables Amazon Associates to create content customized for and better monetize their international traffic.
+More details [here](https://amazon-affiliate.eu/en/about-the-programme/amazon-associates-link-builder/).
+* Fix: amazon_link shortcode will also work with ProductLink template if text attribute is added separately.

 = 1.4.13 - November 10, 2017 =
 * Fix: Tracking Ids section is not visible on settings page for few associates.